soutaro/rbs-src/README.md

     $ rbs-src setup

+If the git repository content is edited, it runs `git stash` and `git reset --hard`.

 #### For Steep users

 You need to edit your Steepfile to let the type checker stop using rbs-collection.